strncat/strncat.github.io/_posts/math/number-theory/math115a/lectures/2025-06-17-lec09-congruences.markdown

 if \(a - b\) is divisible by \(c\) or \(c \ | \ a - b\).
 </div>
 <!----------------------------------------------------------------------->
-Addition and multiplication is preserved module a fixed number so
+Addition and multiplication are preserved module a fixed number so
 <!----------------------------------------------------------------------->
 <div class="prop">
 Let \(a_1, a_2, b_1, b_2\) be integers with \(a_1 \equiv a_2 \bmod c\) and \(b_1 \equiv b_2 \bmod c\).
 Then